CloudLabsAI-Azure/PowerBI-Embedded/Lab_Guide/labguide.md

    ![](media/pbi73.jpg)

-1. Similar to Module 1 earlier, navigate to /appsettings.json file and update the **workspace ID**, **Report ID**, and **Dataset ID** parameters to reflect the new report “Sales and Returns Sample without RLS”.
+1. Like in Module 1 earlier, navigate to /appsettings.json file and update the **workspace ID**, **Report ID**, and **Dataset ID** parameters to reflect the new report “Sales and Returns Sample without RLS”.

    ![](media/pbi78.jpg)

-1. Click on the Terminal and type in **dotnet run** and Enter to run the sample code.
+1. Click on the Terminal and type in **dotnet run** and enter to run the sample code.

    ![](media/pbi44.jpg)

-1. .
-Now, you can see that the numbers in the visual are slightly on the lower side due to user (john) specific filtering.
+1. Now, you can see that the numbers in the visual are slightly on the lower side due to user (john) specific filtering.

 1. In this module, you have learned to embed a Power BI report with data security as per user’s context.